fmlove/Thesis/output/_main.md

 ## Introduction
-As discussed previously (CROSS_REF TO INTRO), protrudin's array of binding domains allow it to participate in numerous cellular systems, with diverse effects.
+As discussed previously in section \@ref(intro-ptdn), protrudin's array of binding domains allow it to participate in numerous cellular systems, with diverse effects.
 To identify other mechanisms of action, we decided to take a broad approach, examining a number of different systems to identify how protrudin might influence survival and regeneration in neurons.

 ### Cellular morphology